Billy Cundiff won’t get his chance for redemption, at least not in a Ravens uniform.

-“He never missed a pressure kick for us,” said Texas coach Mack Brown in an interview with The Sun earlier this month.
-“He made them for 50 plus.
+“He never missed a pressure kick for us,” Texas coach Mack Brown said in an interview with The Sun earlier this month.
+“He made them from 50 plus.
 Plus, we had him kicking off and we had him regular punting and rugby punting.
 He did everything for us the last couple of years and did it as well as anybody in the country and never griped about being overloaded at all.”

 Note: Needing to have their roster down to 75 by 4 p.m.
 Monday, the Ravens also released quarterback Chester Stewart, wide receivers Patrick Williams and Devin Goda, tight end Davon Drew, offensive linemen Addison Lawrence and Cecil Newton, cornerback Jordin Mabin, and long snapper Patrick Scales.
 That leaves them with 81 players on their roster.
 After getting down to 75 Monday, the Ravens will have to get down to 53 by 9 p.m.
 Friday.

 Baltimore Sun reporter Aaron Wilson contributed to this article.Copyright © 2014, The Baltimore Sun